upamune/airulesync/README.md

 ## 📝 Path Adjustment

-AIRuleSync handles path adjustments based on the relationship between source and target directories:
+airulesync handles path adjustments based on the relationship between source and target directories:

 - **Parent to Child**: Adjusts paths for use in subdirectories
 - **Child to Parent**: Adjusts paths for use in parent directories